Chasing Amy: Soundtrack

-There are two songs by the band Soul Asylum featured in the film: "Lucky One" and "We 3".
+Two songs by the band Soul Asylum are featured in the film: "Lucky One" and "We 3".
 The band had previously contributed the song Can't Even Tell to the soundtrack of Smith's 1994 debut film Clerks.
-Soul Asylum frontman Dave Pirner composed the incidental music for the film, and the film's theme song, "Tube of Wonderful", which plays over the opening credits.
-The song makes a re-appearance in Smith's 2001 film Jay and Silent Bob Strike Back, as well as its 2019 reboot Jay and Silent Bob Reboot, both times introducing the character Holden McNeil.
+Frontman Dave Pirner composed the incidental music for the film along with the film's theme song, "Tube of Wonderful," which plays over the opening credits.
+The song reappears in Smith's 2001 film Jay and Silent Bob Strike Back, as well as its 2019 reboot Jay and Silent Bob Reboot, both times introducing the character Holden McNeil.

-The music video for the song "Have You Seen Mary" performed by the band Sponge features several scenes of the film.
+The music video for the song "Have You Seen Mary", performed by the band Sponge, features several scenes of the film.
 In Chasing Amy, the song is played in the scene while Holden and Hooper are at Jack's Music Shoppe.

 Cultural references

 In a scene originally written for Mallrats, several principal characters share memories of sexual escapades gone awry.
 This scene reveals the character's own emotional "sex scars" and was purposefully created—down to the style of dialogue and set dressing—to mirror a scene from Steven Spielberg's Jaws in which Quint and Hooper share the physical scars they've both earned from encounters with sharks.
 However, in this film it's used with Alyssa and Banky.